d16-nichevo/alternity-initiative-tracker/readme.md

 ## Contact the Author

-You can do so [here](http://deck16.net/contact).
+You can contact me [here](http://deck16.net/contact).
 Email is preferred.

+Feedback and suggested features are welcome, but bear in mind this is a hobby project, not a job.